 The Source of Disputes and Quarrels

 - From where come the fights, and from where come the quarrels among you?
-Aren’t they from your passions on each side which wage war among your members?
+Aren’t they from your passions on each side waging war among your members?

 - You crave and don’t have, you murder and envy and aren’t able to obtain; you dispute and quarrel.
 You don’t have because you don’t ask.